 So apparently “crudites” is pronounced as “kroo-de-teys” à la française and not “kroo-dayts”?!
 And they’re nothing more than a fancified name for “veggie sticks and dip”?!
 Well great…I’ve been misled.
 I’ve been walking around sounding like an absolute caveman.
-So when my manager at work comes in to plan our final get-together before we end our Busy Season job letting us know he’s making crudités, I stare at him blankly and ask what they are before idiotically exclaiming: “Oh!
-Veggie sticks?!”.
-Ah the horrors of being a commoner like me.
+So when my manager at work comes in to plan our final get-together before we end our Busy Season job letting us know he’s making crudités, I stare at him blankly and ask what they are before idiotically exclaiming: “Oh! veggie sticks?!”.
+Ah the horror of being a commoner.

 1 lb.
 Wild-caught Salmon (again I emphasize…do NOT get farm-raised…even if it looks redder than a sunburnt frat boy), skinned and sliced in 1″ chunks

 4 oz.
 Smoked Salmon (optional to give it a greater depth of flavor), sliced in 1″ chunks

 1 baguette, sliced on a bias (ie…diagonally) about 3/4″ thick (or thinner if you prefer to get more crunch while toasting)

 1) Heat some water in a pot and throw in your WILD Salmon to boil.

 2) Meanwhile, set your oven to 350 and chop your vegetables as stated above.

 3) Once the salmon has cooked through (about 5 – 10 mins.), drain the water well to prevent a soggy mess, and place the salmon in a mixing bowl.

 4) The oven should be ready so slide your baguette slices in (you can drizzle a bit of olive oil on top of them if you’d like).
 Bake for 5 – 8 mins. or until lightly toasted.